Minnesotas Impaired Waters 101

 A very brief history of the Clean Water Act

-Created to protect the chemical, biological and physical integrity of our nations waters, the CWA and subsequent revisions made groundbreaking changes to the way our nation monitors and protects our waters.
+Created to protect the chemical, biological and physical integrity of our nation's waters, the act and subsequent revisions made groundbreaking changes to the way our nation monitors and protects our waters.

 Setting the standards

-Minnesota adopted its first statewide water quality standards in 1967, and todays standards meet or exceed federal CWA guidelines.
+Minnesota adopted its first statewide water quality standards in 1967, and todays standards meet or exceed federal Clean Water Act guidelines.
 These standards define how much of any particular pollutant can be allowed in surface and ground waters.

 These standards apply to a wide range of pollutants, including bacteria, chemicals, nutrients, turbidity and mercury.

 However, the standard for any particular lake or stream depends on the designated beneficial uses of that water body.